.jpg?sfvrsn=a81c53ea_1)

 -

-Enable learners to develop mastery of current and emerging skills related to the theory and practice of human resource and talent management.
+Develop mastery of current and emerging skills in the theory and practice of human resource and talent management.

 -